-The flight from Siem Reap to Seoul was a relatively short 6 hours and we arrived at Incheon Airport at 5:30am.
-Unfortunately, my connecting flight to Auckland wasn’t scheduled to leave until 7:30pm, leaving me with 14 hours to kill in Seoul.
+The flight from Siem Reap to Seoul is a relatively short 6 hours and we arrive at Incheon Airport at 5:30am.
+Unfortunately, my connecting flight to Auckland isn’t scheduled to leave until 7:30pm, which leaves me with 14 hours to kill in Seoul.

 A quick search of the Air Tahiti Nui website revealed that a one-way ticket from Auckland to Papeete, Tahiti could be had for around $300.
-I was able to get a flight into Auckland through Skyteam and then a flight out of Papeete back to the US.
+I was able to get a flight into Auckland through my Skyteam RTW ticket and then a flight out of Papeete back to the US.

-Later, I spent the afternoon walking around the city enjoying the weather and then had a terrific dinner of New Zealand green-lipped mussels on the waterfront (not exactly a burger, but when in Rome).
+Later, I spend the afternoon walking around the city enjoying the weather.
+And then end my day with a terrific dinner of New Zealand green-lipped mussels on the waterfront (not exactly a burger, but when in Rome).

 All in all, the perfect way to spend one day in Auckland and a great stop-over on the way to paradise.